-Rote words and ritualistic images are served up on a clockwork basis.
+Two years of that was more than enough, although the nightly news becomes strangely addictive, and rather predictive, after a while.
 The “news” instructs, instills fear, reassures and mollifies what is considered to be the biggest TV audience in China, and probably the world.
 It does not endeavor to entertaining, though it is so weird at times as to be inadvertently funny, if not absurd.
+From time to time I’ll share some LOLs about what’s being said on state TV, but not on a regular basis as before.

 My interest in Chinese TV dates to the 1980s when I freelanced with foreign news bureaus that partnered, by necessity, with CCTV and local media handlers.
 My production work included credits on “Changing China” for NBC (1986), “China Odyssey” for CBS (1987), “Rape of Liberty” for BBC and “Tragedy at Tiananmen” for ABC (1989) The latter two projects were filmed in Beijing but had to be completed in Hong Kong.
 Nowadays, I’m not even sure they could be produced in Hong Kong.